 Santorini & Tinos islands Photography Tour

 Our photo tour starts in Santorini.
 Participants will find their way to the famous Greek island and meet in our hotel.
 The first two days (Monday and Tuesday) are devoted to the unique island of Santorini.
-On Wednesday you can have half day off (relax!) before cathing the ferry to Tinos island.
+On Wednesday you can have half day off (relax!) before catching the ferry to Tinos island.
 The next two days we wonder to the beautiful Aegean scenery of Tinos island.
-The photo tour officialy ends on Friday evening.
+The photo tour officially ends on Friday evening.

 24-28 June 2019

 19-23 October 2020

 Do you like this photography tour but have your own dates?
 Let’s talk!